cloudtrust/keycloak-authorization/README.md

 ## How to update the code when keycloak changes version number

-When keycloak changes version number, we must replace all classes (login protocol factory, endpoint/service, login protocol) of the module with their new version from keycloak and the corresponding keycloak WS-FED module.
+When keycloak changes version number, we must replace all classes (login protocol factory, login protocol, extra OIDC classes) of the module with their new version from keycloak and the corresponding keycloak WS-FED module.
 A call to the LocalAuthorisationService's methods must be then added in the login protocol's `authenticated` method

 The LocalAuthorisationService must only be updated if the functions called change signature.
 The same is true for the tests.
-For these steps it necessary to understand how the keycloak classes and authorization functions work.
+For these steps it is necessary to understand how the keycloak classes and authorization functions work.

 ## Removing the dependency on WS-FED